-It is recommended by gardeners to wait at least one week after repotting a succulent before watering it.
+It is recommended to wait at least one week after repotting a succulent before watering it.
 This is important because you need to give the damaged roots time to heal before you water them.

 After one week, soak the soil in the pot until the water starts flowing through the drainage holes at the bottom.

 The most obvious reason you need to repot your succulents is to give the roots more space to grow.
 It is best to repot your plant in a pot only a little bigger than the old one.
 This gives the roots space to grow but it is not so big that there will be too much water in the soil and cause root rot.

 Keeping a succulent in a pot that is too small for it can restrict its roots and stunt its growth, which is why it is necessary to transfer a growing plant into a bigger pot.